SURFscz/scitoken-surfsara/README.md

 Here are the steps for running the Scitoken Web library demo.

 ## Running
 The Scitoken Web library demo is configured with the `app.py` file.

+### Notes On Running
+Here are several notes that could be important to keep in mind:

+* The sessions in flask (not the extensions) are cookie-based which, IMO, makes the development more difficult.
+That said, it also makes the production/deployment easy along with possible additional benefits.
+In order to run the scitoken code together with Oauth2 server locally, I needed to set a different `SESSION_COOKIE_NAME` for each application.
+See `app.py` for both.
+This is irrelevant if both servers are run on different domains.

 Authentication screen authenticates the user.